GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/hive/util/README.md

 This is a PySpark utility to extract DDLs of all the tables from a HIVE database using Hive Metastore.
 Users can use this utility to accelerate their Hive migration journey.

-It queries Hive Metastore via thrift to get DDLs for each table in the database, and outputs a single text file of semicolon-separated DDLs to a GCS bucket path, creating it with the following sub-path: *"/<database-name>/%m-%d-%Y %H.%M.%S/part-00000"*.
+It queries Hive Metastore via thrift to get DDLs for each table in the database, and outputs a single text file of semicolon-separated DDLs to the given GCS bucket path with the name as <HIVE_DB>.sql

-Note that it uses the "SHOW CREATE TABLE <...> AS SERDE" statement.
-Feel free to remove the AS SERDE suffix if you need DDLs of tables created using Spark.

 ## Arguments